Scientific Inference With Interpretable Machine Learning: Analyzing Models to Learn About Real-World Phenomena: The traditional approach to scientific inference requires model elements that meaningfully represent

-ER is obtained through model construction; ER models are usually ``hand-crafted'' based on background knowledge and an underlying scientific theory.
-Variables are selected carefully and sparsely during model construction, and the relations are constrained to a relation class with few free parameters.
-When ER models need to account for an additional phenomenon aspect, they are gradually extended so that large parts of the ``old'' model are preserved in the more expressive ``new'' model.
+ER does not mean that each model element represents independently of the rest of the model.
+Instead, ER is model-relative.
+When we specify the rest of the model, ER implies that each model element has a fixed meaning in terms of the phenomenon.
+We also want to emphasize that ER is an extreme case.
+There are indeed models in science where not every model element represents but some parts of the overall model do.
+A typical non-representational element used in scientific models is a noise term.
+Instead of representing a specific component or a property of the phenomenon, the noise can be a placeholder for unexplained aspects of the phenomenon \citep{edmonds2006nature}. \nl ER is obtained through model construction; ER models are usually ``hand-crafted'' based on background knowledge and an underlying scientific theory.
+Variables are selected carefully and sparsely during model construction, and relations are constrained to a relation class with few free parameters.
+When ER models need to account for additional phenomenon aspects, they are gradually extended so that large parts of the ``old'' model are preserved in the more expressive ``new'' model \citep{schwarz2009developing}.
 ER even eases this model extension process because model interventions are intelligible on the level of model elements.
 Usually, ER is explicitly enforced in modeling: if there is a phenomenon element devoid of meaning, researchers either try to interpret it or exclude it from the model. \nl ER is so remarkable because it gives models capabilities that go beyond prediction.
-ER simplifies the step of decoding i.e. translating model knowledge into phenomenon knowledge.
-Scientists can analyze model elements and draw immediate conclusions about the represented phenomenon element \citep{sep-scientific-representation}.
-However, only those aspects of the phenomenon that have a model counterpart can be analyzed with this approach.
-Fortunately, as described above, ER models can be extended to account for further relevant aspects identified by the scientist.
+ER has a crucial role in translating model knowledge into phenomenon knowledge \citep[\emph{surrogative reasoning}][]{swoyer1991structural,hughes1997models,contessa2007scientific}.
+Scientists can analyze model elements and draw immediate conclusions about the corresponding phenomenon element \citep{sep-scientific-representation}.
+However, only those properties of the phenomenon that have a model counterpart can be analyzed with this approach.
+Fortunately, as described above, ER models can be extended to account for further relevant phenomenon elements identified by the scientist.